linode/docs/docs/guides/kubernetes/securing-an-LKE-cluster/index.md

   A base64 string will be outputted.
 Copy the output to be used in the next step.

-1. Using a text editor of your choice, create a new CSR yaml file:
+1. Using a text editor of your choice, create a new CSR YAML file:

        sudo nano exampleusercsr.yaml

-  The CSR yaml should reflect the following, replacing the string in the `request` field with the base64 string that was generated for your own csr file:
+  The CSR YAML should reflect the following, replacing the string in the `request` field with the base64 string that was generated for your own csr file:

    {{< file >}}
 apiVersion: certificates.k8s.io/v1